Hardiness zones:

 juice, add one teaspoon lemon juice and package powdered pectin.

-Bring it to hard boil; add 3/4 cup sugar and continue rolling boil
+Bring it to hard boil; add 3/4-cup sugar and then continue a rolling boil

-1 minutes, stirring constantly.
+for 1 minute, stirring constantly.
 Pour into hot, sterilized jars.